-Lynne Stahl is currently working on her Masters of Library and Information Science at Emporia State University.
-Stahl holds a Ph.D. from the English Department at Cornell University.
+Lynne Stahl earned a Ph.D. from the English Department at Cornell University in 2015 and is now humanities librarian at West Virginia University.
 Stahl was selected as a fellow in Olin Library's Summer Graduate Fellowship for Digital Humanities in 2013.
 As part of the fellowship, Stahl created a tutorial for use in teaching a Freshman Writing Seminar.

 Project Title: Film Tutorial